 Top Treatment Centers

 Inpatient rehab is a good option for people with severe depression or a drug addiction.
 Most treatment centers are capable of treating both addiction and depression.
-Give us a call today to learn more about some of the top rehabs in the country that can treat these disorders.
+Talk to a treatment expert today to learn more about some of the top rehabs in the country that can treat these disorders.

 Inpatient rehabs place residents under 24-hour medical care.
 This creates a safe environment free from the typical stresses of life.
 It also removes drug dependent people from settings where the temptation to use could result in a relapse.

 Inpatient rehab lasts anywhere from 28 days to several months.
-Each resident follows a structured routine that consists of mealtimes, counseling, chores and activities.
+Each resident follows a structured routine that consists of mealtimes, counseling, support group participation, group therapy, and activities.

-The first step of treatment in an inpatient program is a medically assisted detox.
+The first step of treatment in many inpatient program is a medically-assisted detox, although most individuals can safely taper off antidepressants in an outpatient setting with supervision from their primary physician.
 Antidepressant withdrawal symptoms can last from a few weeks to several months.
 This depends on the type of antidepressant used and how long it was taken.
 In rehab, clinicians can monitor recovering users for changes in mood and suicidal tendencies during withdrawal.

-Teens and adolescents are especially vulnerable during antidepressant withdrawal.
+Children, teens, adolescents, and young adults are especially vulnerable during antidepressant withdrawal.
 Suicidal thoughts and actions from quitting antidepressants are most common among this group.
 Close monitoring at an inpatient drug rehab can prevent tragic outcomes.
 Some treatment centers are designed specifically for teenagers and young adults, addressing their unique needs in a safe environment.